aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 ## Approach 2 - Queueing a job that sends the notification approach

-In this approach we create a queued job that we dispatch in the overridden sendPasswordResetNotification method of the User class.
+In this approach we create a queued job that we dispatch in the overridden `sendPasswordResetNotification` method of the `App\User` class.

 When the job is processed, it will send the original Illuminate\Auth\Notifications\ResetPassword notification that was being sent directly from the sendPasswordResetNotification method before.